kennethmyhra/Http.EncryptedContentEncoding/README.md

 ## Introduction
-The following example was inspired by [RFC8188][rfc8188] which was published as a propsed standard June 2017 by M. Thomson and the Mozilla organization.
+The following example was inspired by [RFC8188][rfc8188] which was published as a proposed standard June 2017 by M. Thomson and the Mozilla organization.
 It uses a slightly modified version of the [.NET implementation][lib-ece] by Tomasz Pęczek.